nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 If you want to forward data over Nordic UART Service (NUS), you need an additional development kit that is able to run the :ref:`central_uart` sample.
 Check the sample Requirements section for the list of supported development kits.
 The sample is used to receive data over NUS and forward it to the host computer over UART.
-See `Testing with the Thingy:52`_ for how to test this solution.
+See `Testing with Thingy devices`_ for how to test this solution.

 .. _nrf_machine_learning_app_requirements_build_types: